 Moisture problems in your Cary home’s crawl space can lead to a number of issues for the rest of your house.
-Continued problems with moisture can lead to foundation problems, mold and mildew growth along with termites and other pests that can infest and damage your home.
+Continued problems with moisture can lead to foundation problems, pest infestation, and having to call a licensed mold remediation company to clean out mold growth from excess moisture.
 Prevent these issues from continuing by hiring a professional to waterproof and seal your crawl space.

 - Mold or moisture damage in the crawl space or living area